zigster64/pubsub.zig/README.md

 Even VTable like `sleep()` are @panic("TODO") in stdlib still, so proceed with caution :)

-Running the fiber based demo does work - processes a few hundred messages with correct context switching, and then panics with memory alignment issues doing arena.dupe()
+Running the fiber based demo does work - although I had to add a mutex in the pubsub struct to avoid having multiple things all trying to publish concurrently - that seems to generate some memory alignment errors pretty quickly if you dont.

 So yeah - async concurrency does seem to work OK.
 Proceed with massive caution though till its officially released.